MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN.md

 ### Parameters

 The main parameters in `PARAMETERS.py` are
-* `datasetName` - which data set to use
+* `dataset` - which data set to use
-* `cntk_numRois` - how many ROIs to use for training and testing
+* `cntk_nrRois` - how many ROIs to use for training and testing
 * `nmsThreshold` - Non Maximum suppression threshold (in range [0,1]).
 The lower the more ROIs will be combined.
 It used for both evalutation and visualization.

-All parameters for ROI generation, such as minimum and maximum width and heigth etc., are described in `PARAMETERS.py` next to the parameters themselves.
+All parameters for ROI generation, such as minimum and maximum width and height etc., are described in `PARAMETERS.py` under the Python class `Parameters`.
 They are all set to a default value which is reasonable.
-You can overwrite them in the `# project-specific parameter` section corresponding to the data set you are using.
+You can overwrite them in the `# project-specific parameters` section corresponding to the data set you are using.

 ### CNTK configuration

-The CNTK brain script configuration file that is used to train and test Fast R-CNN is [fastrcnn.cntk](https://github.com/Microsoft/CNTK/blob/master/Examples/Image/Detection/FastRCNN/fastrcnn.cntk).
+The CNTK BrainScript configuration file that is used to train and test Fast R-CNN is [fastrcnn.cntk](https://github.com/Microsoft/CNTK/blob/master/Examples/Image/Detection/FastRCNN/fastrcnn.cntk).
 The part that is constructing the network is the `BrainScriptNetworkBuilder` section in the `Train` command: